 The Donor Egg Bank USA network began shipping egg lots between Fertility programs more than two years ago.
 Our collaboration of fertility practices continues to grow and clients now have the convenience of using frozen donor eggs both nationally and internationally

 The above chart encompasses 488 embryo transfers that were completed within the United States in 2014.
 Donor Egg Bank USA requires that all network programs reports every cycle that is completed within the network.
 Success rates may vary by fertility practice and are slightly lower in Canada due to single embryo transfer regulations.

 Through our experience, we have found 5 mature eggs to be needed to produce embryos sufficient for transfer with a very good success rate.
 The frozen donor eggs in our network are all mature and egg lots range between 5 and 7 eggs on average.
 The egg lot size available for each donor can be viewed in the donor database.
 We believe that when physicians and embryologist share knowledge and resources, patients will have the best opportunity to achieve their dream of having a baby.

 The Donor Egg Bank USA network provides only mature eggs for sperm insemination.
-If all eggs available in the egg lot are thawed and fertilized, we guarantee at least one or more normal developing embryos will be available for transfer by day 3.
-In 38% of egg thaws, sufficient embryos have been available for both a transfer and a cyro quality embryo freeze.
-In the unlikely event, that an embryo is not available by day 3, then clients electing the Single Cycle Financial Plan will be provided a new egg lot and for clients in our Assured Refund Plan the cycle will not count as one of the 6 attempts.
+If all eggs available in the egg lot are thawed and fertilized, we guarantee at least one or more normal developing embryos will be available for transfer by day 3, unless there is a known male factor which would prevent normal embryo development.
+In 38% of egg thaws, sufficient embryos have been available for both a transfer and a cyro-quality embryo freeze.
+In the unlikely event, that a good embryo is not available by day 3, then clients electing the Single Cycle Financial Plan will be provided a new egg lot and for clients in our Assured Refund Plan the cycle will not count as one of the 6 attempts.

 We offer this assurance not only for your peace of mind but because we are confident in the quality of the donor eggs provided in the network.